rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 Writing to union fields is currently unsafe when the field has drop glue.
 This check is no longer needed, because union fields will never have drop glue.
-Moreover, writing to a nested field (e.g., `u.f1.x = 0;`) is currently unsafe as well, this should also become a safe operation *as long as the path consists only of field projections, not deref's*.
+Moreover, writing to a nested field (e.g., `u.f1.x = 0;`) is currently unsafe as well, this should also become a safe operation as long as the path (expanded, i.e., after auto-derefs are inserted) consists *only of field projections, not deref's*.
 Note that this is sound only because `ManuallyDrop`'s only field is private (so, in fact, this is *not* sound inside the module that defines `ManuallyDrop`).

 ## Union initialization tracking

 A "fragment" is a place of the form `local_var.field.field.field`, without any implicit derefs.
 A fragment can be either *initialized* or *uninitialized*.
-This state is approximated statically: The type system will only allow accesses to initialized fragments.
+This state is approximated statically: The type system will only allow accesses to definitely initialized fragments.
 Drop elaboration needs to know the precise state of a fragment, for which purpose it adds run-time drop flags as needed.

 If a fragment has some uninitialized nested fragments then it is still uninitialized and accesses to this fragment as a whole are prevented.
 This